tejuedidi/hackthehood-hustle-ousd/index.md

 - Fill out the pre-program survey!
 ### Reminders:
 - Make sure you have access to Google Classroom, Slack, and the course website!
+- Make sure you have a Github account and VSCode downloaded!

 ---